zplug/zplug/README.md

 ### Manually

-Cloning from GitHub, and source `init.zsh`:
+Clone from GitHub and source `init.zsh`:

 ```console
 $ export ZPLUG_HOME=/path/to/.zplug